hvkwak/my-raytracer/README.md

 # My Ray Tracer
-Ray tracing, BVH, and its acceleration with CUDA based on the course *Computer Graphics (Graphische Datenverarbeitung)* @ Computer Graphics Group, TU Dortmund
+Implementation of ray tracing, BVH, and its acceleration with CUDA based on the course *Computer Graphics (Graphische Datenverarbeitung)* @ Computer Graphics Group, TU Dortmund

 ## Note
 ⚠️ The official exercise codebase is **copyrighted** by the **Computer Graphics Group, TU Dortmund** and **is not included** in this repository.